multiversx/mx-docs/docs/wallet/xalias.md

 ## Sign In

 You can always sign-in to your xAlias account by navigating to **[xAlias.com](https://xalias.com)**, then clicking on **Sign In**.
-You will be asked to confirm the Google account, then you will reach the **xAlias Dashboard**.
+You will be asked to confirm the Google account, then reach the **xAlias Dashboard**.

 ## xAlias Dashboard

 Upon the initial sign-up, and each time you sign-in to xAlias, you will be presented the **xAlias Dashboard**.

-Here, you will be able to see your wallet address (the one starting with _erd1_) and share it with others, so they can send you EGLD or other tokens.‌ Additionally, you can click on **Open in Explorer** and see the all the blockchain transactions associated with your wallet address (blockchain address).
+Here, you will be able to see the wallet address (the one starting with _erd1_) and share it with others, so they can send you EGLD or other tokens.‌ Additionally, you can click on **Open in Explorer** and see the all the blockchain transactions associated with your wallet address (blockchain address).

 ![img](/wallet/xalias/xalias_dashboard.png)